Kahal Shabbat Morning Worship

 Sign up to receive e-mail notification of Kahal events.

 What is PaRDeS? (four approaches to understanding & interpreting text)

 Shabbat Morning Minyan

-Each Shabbat morning a worship service and lively discussion of the week’s Torah reading is held in room 208 (located on the second floor), beginning at 9:30 a.m..
-Led by lay Hebrew readers, the service mixes prayer and song followed by participatory discussion that focuses on interpretation aimed at both historic and contemporary understanding of the Parsha.
+Each Shabbat morning features a worship service and a lively discussion of the week’s Torah reading.
+Led by lay Hebrew readers, the service mixes prayer and song followed by a participatory discussion that focuses on interpretation aimed at both historic and contemporary understanding of the Parsha.
 A festive Kiddish follows.

-Originally designed in the 1960s by Beth Emet member Herbert Hubert, the service includes a blend of spirituality, intellectuality, and camaraderie.
+Originally designed in the 1960s by Beth Emet member Herbert Hubert z"l, and the service includes a blend of spirituality, intellectuality, and camaraderie.